anshive/Moodify/README.md

 # Moodify

 Moodify is a music recommendation app that suggests songs based on your current mood.
-The app uses facial recognition and text sentiment analysis to detect your mood and then provides you with music that matches it.
+The app uses text sentiment analysis to detect your mood and then provides you with music that matches it.

 **Note:** This app is currently in the development stage.